haverford-cs/project-jdunkley-ldakir/README.md

 Naive Bayes was very strict because the false negative value in the confusion matrix was very high.
 It is more likely to classify an email as a spam.

 # Fully Connected Neural Network
-We used the tf.keras API in Tensorflow to easily build our Fully Connected Neural Network.
-The first layer Flattens and takes an initial size of 57, since that is the number of features.
+We used the tf.keras API in Tensorflow to build our Fully Connected Neural Network.
+The first layer Flattens and takes an initial size of 57, the number of features in the data.
 Then there is a Dense layer with 100 hidden nodes using ReLU.
-Note: I learned that you want to have the number of hidden nodes usually be a little more than half the number of your examples, I was originally using 4000, which was way too high and complicated for my model.
 Then I used Batch Normalization and a Dropout of 0.2 then an output Dense layer with size 2 (since there are two labels) using softmax.
 We added an adam optimizer, sparse_categorical_crossentropy loss function and an accuracy metric.

-Using Batch Normalization and Dropout helped to make the accuracies pretty consistent around 90-92% on testing data.
+Using Batch Normalization and Dropout helped to make the accuracies pretty consistent - around 90-92% on testing data.

     model = tf.keras.Sequential([
     tf.keras.layers.Flatten(input_shape=(57,)),